UCL-ARC/Mutein/Pipelines/README.md

 ## Rapid Testing using qlogin

 If running yamlmake tasks from within the qlogin session if you use the "local" execution mode it will run tasks one at a time immediately on the compute node your qlogin session is running on, without having to wait for them to be schedules by GridEngine (because your qlogin session has already be allocated the resources you asked for in the qlogin command).
 However any qsub resource request embedded in the yamlmake configuration for the action(s) you are running will be ignored using "local" execution, therefore it is up to you to check that the action(s) have enough resources within your existing qlogin session if you run things locally in this way.
 It makes sense to test new code using a quick qlogin local execution and then switch the action over the qsub execution mode to access the full resources it needs for a production run.
 Note that all you need to do is change the execution mode from local to qsub and rerun it from your qlogin session: qsub requests can be submitted from qlogin sessions, you should not need to submit them from a myriad login node.

+## Monitoring your Disk Usage on Myriad

+It's important to stay aware of how much disk space you are using on Myriad.
+Currently a quota system enforces a limit of 150G in your home folder and, by default, a 1T limit in scratch.
+It is possible to apply for an increase in your scratch quota as explained (here)[https://www.rc.ucl.ac.uk/docs/Clusters/Myriad/#quotas].
+Use the `lquota` command to see how much you are currently using.
+If you hit your quota limit new writes of data to disk will fail, even for small files such as scripts etc. To see how much raw disk space is free on the underlying filesystem you can use `df -h /scratch`.

+When a job is running on a compute node, or you are in a qlogin session you are requested to write temporary files into the folder defined by the environment variable $TMPDIR rather than to /tmp itself.
+This is so that the GridEngine system can automatically delete all your temporary files when your job/session is finished, and also allows GridEngine to ensure that there is enough space in $TMPDIR to satisfy any tmpfs resource request you made when you submitted your job/session request. $TMPDIR will automatically get set to a unique folder name per job so that jobs that happen to run at the same time on the same node will not interfere with each other's temporary files.

 # Pipeline Overview